drewcoo/rutl/README.md

 ## Development

+Set everything up:
     1. Check out the repo.
     2. `cd` to the repo.
     3. `bundle install`
     4. `bundle exec rake`
 Great!
 You've checked out the code, installed everything and run the tests.

+Rubocop.
+I still have to tweak what I want it to complain about.
+    `bundle exec rubocop`

 ### delete?
 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.